ryanmuska/Swift/README.md

   for statusCode in httpStatusCodes.keys { ... }

   for statusCodeMsg in httpStatusCodes.values { ... }

+  // if you require sorted values: for statusCode in httpStatusCodes.keys.sorted() { ... }

+  for statusCode in httpStatusCodes.values.sorted() { ... }
 ```

  > **NOTE**: You might use a dictionary with an API that requires an array.
 In that case, you can